Looped Transformers for Length Generalization: Experimental details

 \section{Experimental details}

-We use the decoder-only GPT-2 model with NoPE, 8 heads, 256 embedding dimensions as the basic block for the looped iterations with task specific depth in Table~\ref{tab: detail}.
-We convert the input to the embedding space, perform the loop in the embedding space, and decode the final output after the loop stops.
-We use a curriculum to gradually increase the maximum training length (see Table~\ref{tab: detail} for the specific setup for each task).
-We use AdamW optimizer with a cosine learning rate decay schedule from $10^{-4}$ to 0 after reaching the maximum training length, and train up to 100K gradient steps with batch size 64 for all tasks.
-For the training distribution, we adopt the online training scheme following~\cite{zhou2024what} where each batch is i.i.d. sampled.
-Given any length, the probability of each possible character is evenly distributed instead of from a finite train set to avoid over-fitting, and the length is also evenly distributed.
-For input injection, we use a similar technique as~\cite{yang2023looped} that adds the original input embedding to each looped block as part of the input.
+\paragraph{Model architecture.} We use the decoder-only GPT-2 model with NoPE and 256 embedding dimensions as the basic block for the looped iterations with task specific configuration in Table~\ref{tab: detail}.
+We first convert the input to the embedding space, perform the looped computation in the embedding space, and then decode the final output.
+For input injection, we use a similar technique as~\cite{yang2023looped} that adds the original input embedding to each iteration as part of the input.
 For vanilla NTP, we adopt the same training scheme, but trained with autoregressive loss instead.
-For NTP-Pause and FAP-Pause, we add 20 pause tokens before outputting the final answer.
-Each training run takes about 4-6h on NVIDIA A100 40 GB GPU, depending on the maximum training lengths of the problems.
+For NTP-Pause and FOP-Pause, we add 20 pause tokens before outputting the final answer.
+For FOP-Looped-Fixed, we fixed the model depth to be the maximum depth used in FOP-Looped-Adaptive.

-For evaluation, we use $100\times$ the batch size number of samples in Figure~\ref{fig:acc},~\ref{fig:acc_fap},~\ref{fig:stop3},~\ref{fig:stop_more}, and report the mean exact match accuracy and standard error from five training runs with different random seeds.